 Where to from here?

 Westvig says Retail Capital’s strategy remains solid, with a continued drive into the partner space.
 “A lot of our expansion is coming from working very closely with our partners so there is a mutual symbiosis, with the end client benefiting.
-We will also continue innovating with instant and embedded finance, using technology to be able to provide funding at the point when customers need it without them needing to go through long, document-intensive approval processes.
+We will also continue innovating with instant and embedded finance, using technology to be able to provide business funding at the point when customers need it without them needing to go through long, document-intensive approval processes.
 Pre-qualified, real-time, embedded funding is very attractive to an SME sector overlooked by the banks.”

 Accessing SMEs at a point where Retail Capital can assess them and provide real-time funding will continue to underpin their growth curve, whether it’s with a card acquirer, a wholesale provider or a medical switching platform – the key is Retail Capital being present where there is access to clients and data.